Tuesday, January 1, 2030

 Disclaimer: While I am a weird person who likes and studies taxes for fun, I am not a tax professional.
 Please check with a tax pro if you need specific advice.

 Welcome to my game show tax guide!
-I've met a lot of people in the last year who have won things on game shows (congrats!!) and hopefully this will help you determine what taxes you must file and pay.
-A couple of key points:
+I've met a lot of people in the last couple of years who have won things on game shows (congrats!!) and hopefully this will help you determine what taxes you must file and pay.
+Some key disclaimers:

 • As implied by the title, this guide is for game shows that tape in California.
 The concepts should be similar for game shows that tape in other states, but you will have to check with those states for the details.